 - And much more!

 During each mentor meeting, students will have the ability to ask questions, receive feedback and further develop their career goals.
-Each meeting is recorded and available within the Student Corner Unit section of our StenoLife Facebook group.
+Each meeting is recorded and available within the Student Corner Guide section of our StenoLife Facebook group.